 Phar Lap's skeleton, http://collections.tepapa.govt.nz/theme.aspx?irn=2196

 Items per page: 10 50 (showing 11 - 20) 39 items

 Plastic 1970s makeup compact containing a small pile of shaved horse hairs.
-It appears these hairs were taken from the coat of Phar Lap as opposed to the mane or tail.
-They were taken ...Images: 2
+It appears these hairs come from the coat of Phar Lap as opposed to the mane or tail.
+They were taken from P ...Images: 2

 Jockey's whip believed to have been used by jockeys riding the champion racehorse Phar Lap.
 It was retained by the family of his trainer Harry Telford, and was amongst a number of items ...Images: 7